 By Henry Howe in 1857

 Twenty years after the great event occurred, which has immortalized the name of Christopher Columbus, Florida was discovered by Juan Ponce de Leon, ex-governor of Puerto Rico.
-Sailing from that island in March 1513, he discovered an unknown country, which he named Florida, from the abundance of its flowers, the trees being covered with blossoms, and its first being seen on Easter Sunday, a day called by the Spaniards, Paseua Florida; the name imports the country of flowers.
+Sailing from that island in March 1513, he discovered an unknown country, which he named Florida, from the abundance of its flowers, the trees being covered with blossoms, and its first being seen on Easter Sunday, a day called by the Spaniards, Paseua Florida.
 Other explorers soon visited the same coast.
 In May 1539, Hernando De Soto, the Governor of Cuba, landed at Tampa Bay, with six hundred followers.
 He marched into the interior; and on the first of May 1541, discovered the Mississippi River, being the first European who had ever beheld that mighty river.

 In 1535, James Cartier, a distinguished French mariner, sailed with an exploring expedition up the St. Lawrence River, and taking possession of the country in the name of his king, called it “New France.”
 In 1608, the energetic Samuel de Champlain created a nucleus for the settlement of Canada, founding Quebec.
 This was the same year with the settlement of Jamestown, Virginia; and 12 years previous to that on which the Puritans first stepped upon the rocks of Plymouth, Massachusetts.